eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 The support and maintenance functions of the Wallet Provider are in the current ARF mostly implicit and embedded under technical topics that either link to issuance, revocation or lifecycle management of technical artefacts (functional requirements under various topics).

-Many operative functions of a Wallet Provider related to sustained custoner support and active engineering towards keeping the Wallet Solution up to date might be addressed by listing comprehensive non-functional requirements unless they are part of the Wallet Provider certification checklists.
-The open question is: would such HLRs make sense to be specified as EC technical requirements?
+Many operative functions of a Wallet Provider related to sustained customer support and active engineering towards keeping the Wallet Solution up to date might be addressed by listing comprehensive non-functional requirements unless they are part of the Wallet Provider certification checklists.
+The open question is: would it make sense to specify such HLRs as EC technical requirements?

 ## 4 Additions and changes to the ARF